 Clinical Applications Of Magnolia:

-Magnolia is especially useful for eliminating nasal congestion, sinus infections, coughs, and catarrh. it's used to improve indigestion and dysentery, though is not commonly used for bacterial or fungal infections alone.
+Magnolia is especially useful for eliminating nasal congestion, sinus infections, coughs, and catarrh.
+It's used to improve indigestion and dysentery, though it is not commonly used for bacterial or fungal infections alone.

 Magnolia should be avoided in those who are chronically fatigued, or who are suffering from convalescence.
 Traditional Chinese medicine suggests that magnolia should be avoided with any condition involving yin deficiency.